IrminData/irmin-platform/irmin-console/README.md

 Website navigation and footer links are managed in the Wordpress menu section.
 The menu is fetched from the API and used to render the navigation and footer links.

-[Wordpress Class](src/lib/wordpress.ts) is used to communicate with the Wordpress API.
-This class is not under API Services since it is not used to fetch data for the application, but to fetch data for the website content.
-In addition, the Wordpress Class is used directly, without a context, because Next.js fetches the data on the server side.
+[Wordpress Service](src/services/wordpress.ts) is used to communicate with the Wordpress API.
+This service is not under API Services since it is not used to fetch data from the `irmin-api` or any other app data.
+But instead is used to fetch data for the website content.
+In addition, the Wordpress Service is used directly, without a context, because Next.js fetches the data on the server side.

 The Wordpress menu slugs are found in the translation dictionaries for different locales.
 See [Internationalisation](#internationalisation) for more information.